AlexSunner/drink-plaza/README.md

 4. Now open Codeanywhere or whatever editor you use & select the directory location where you would like the clone created
 5. In the terminal type 'git clone' & then paste the link you copied in GitHub
 6. Press enter and your local clone will be created.

+## Technologies Used

+### HTML
+- I used HTML to create the basic content of the project.

+### CSS
+- I used CSS to style the content of the project.

+### Google Fonts
+- I used Google Fonts in order to obtain the different font styles.
+Fonts used in this project was Philosopher and Libre Baskerville.

+### Favicon

+- I used [Favicon](https://favicon.io/) in order to obtain the cocktail glass favicon that is being used on this project.

+### Font Awesome

+- The social media icons were obtained at [Font Awesome](https://fontawesome.com/)

+### GitHub
+- GitHub was used to store the code for the project after being pushed.

+### Codeanywhere
+- Codeanywhere was used as the code editor.

+### WC3 Markup Validation Service
+- Used to validate the entire HTML code that is being used in this project.

+### WC3 CSS Validation Service
+- Used to validate the entire CSS styles that is being used in this project.

+### Slack
+- I used Slack to solve a lot of minor obstacles that I stumbled upon during the creation of this project.

+### Google
+- I used Google to find solutions to minor errors that I came across during the creation of this project.

 ## Credits